Passport (1990 film): Plot

 Merab is approached by an American journalism student named Jane, who has seen portions of his misadventures over the past two days.
 He confides his story to her.
 In return, she introduces him to Senya (Semyon), a World War II veteran who works in an industrial freezing facility and is involved in shady business on the side.
 Senya proposes a plan to secretly sneak Merab back into the USSR through Jordan, Syria, and Turkey.
-They depart in a refridgerated truck, drinking and singing Russian songs.
+They depart in a refrigerated truck, drinking and singing Russian songs.
 Along the way, Senya becomes increasingly paranoid, incapacitating and kidnapping several innocent bystanders whom he considers suspicious.
 While Merab is driving, the truck is stopped by the police.
 Senya pretends to be asleep.
 When the police "wake" him, he claims that he fell asleep in his cab after drinking, and has no idea who Merab is or why he is driving.
 Merab attempts to flee, but is shot in the leg, arrested, and has his mugshot taken.
 He is put into prison and beaten by both Muslims and Jews after his attempts to blend in fail.

 Shortly, Merab is bailed out of prison by Tengiz.
 Senya alerted Tengiz after Merab was arrested, and Tengiz realized that Merab is not a spy after checking with mutual acquainances in Tbilisi.
 Tengiz discusses his plan to help Merab return home as they drive through the desert towards Tel Aviv.
 On the road, they encounter Senya and his fridge truck.
 Senya stubbornly insists that they follow the original plan, and incapacitiates both Tengiz and Merab when they protest.
 Merab resigns himself to Senya's plan, and they travel to the border with Jordan.
 At the border, Senya shares instructions on how to find his contacts, then escorts Merab through a minefield to the border fence.
-Suddenly very somber, Senya gives Merab his wedding ring and asks him to put it on his wife's grave, back in the USSR (a flash-forward scene during the opening credits, unexplain until now, reveals that Merab followed through on this request).
+Suddenly very somber, Senya gives Merab his wedding ring and asks him to put it on his wife's grave, back in the USSR (a flash-forward scene during the opening credits, unexplained until now, reveals that Merab followed through on this request).
 Merab asks Senya to come with him, but Senya mournfully declines.
 As Merab begins to leave, he hears an explosion.
 He turns to see that Senya has been killed by stepping onto a landmine, possibly deliberately.
 Devastated, Merab remains at the site until a Jordanian military patrol arrives.
 He is apprehended, arrested as an Israeli spy, and has his mugshot taken.

 Three years later, Merab is released from prison.
 Using the information and contacts that Senya shared with him, Merab travels to the border between Turkey and the USSR.
 He has no legal way to enter the country: even if Yasha's passport were not both lost and expired, it doesn't allow re-entry into the USSR.
 Left with no other choice, Merab wades across the waist-deep water separating Turkey from his native Georgia, with arms outstretched, begging unseen border guards not to shoot.